lkiesow/python-feedgen/doc/user/fork.rst

 **exceptionally hard to learn** and use.
 Error messages would not tell you what was wrong, the concept of extensions is poorly explained and the methods are a bit weird, in that they function as getters and setters at the same time.
-The fact that you have three separate ways to go about setting multi-value variables, is also a bit confusing.
+The fact that you have three separate ways to go about setting multi-value variables is also a bit confusing.

 Perhaps the biggest problem, though, is the awkwardness that stems from enabling RSS and ATOM feeds through the same API.
-In case you don't know, ATOM is a "competitor" to RSS, and has many more capabilities than RSS.
+In case you don't know, ATOM is a competitor to RSS, and has many more capabilities than RSS.
 However, it is not used for podcasting.
-It is confusing because some methods will map an ATOM value to its closest sibling in RSS, some in logical ways (like the ATOM method ``rights`` setting the value of the RSS property ``copyright``) and some differ in subtle ways (like using (ATOM) ``logo`` versus (RSS) ``image``).
+The result of mixing both ATOM and RSS include methods that will map an ATOM value to its closest sibling in RSS, some in logical ways (like the ATOM method ``rights`` setting the value of the RSS property ``copyright``) and some differ in subtle ways (like using (ATOM) ``logo`` versus (RSS) ``image``).
 Other methods are more complex (see ``link``).
 They're all confusing, though, since changing one property automatically changes another implicitly.
 They also cause bugs, since it is so difficult to wrap your head around how one interact with another.
-Removing ATOM fixes all these issues.
+Removing ATOM support fixes all these issues.

 Even then, python-feedgen_ aims at being comprehensive, and gives you a one-to-one mapping to the resulting XML elements.
 This means that you must